A short history of the climate (lack of) movement

 That news went viral, as we say these days.

-From that day on no one but a hermit living all alone deep in an impenetrable forest could claim ignorance of ‘global warming.’ (unless that forest was growing in their own mind)
+From that day on no one but a hermit living all alone deep in an impenetrable forest could claim ignorance of ‘global warming.’ (unless that forest was their own mind)

 From that day on the good folks of the world (that’s us) immediately set about addressing the issue at hand.
 In national polls, a majority of Americans said that they thought the greenhouse effect was “very serious” or “extremely serious,” and that they personally worried “a fair amount” or even “a great deal” about global warming.
 Fewer than one-fifth said they worried “not at all” or had no opinion.
 The U.S. Congress saw a flurry of activity as some 32 bills dealing with climate were introduced.